Convex co-compact actions of relatively hyperbolic groups: Proof of Theorem

 \subsection{(2) implies (1)}

-Suppose that $(\Cc, H_\Omega)$ is a relatively hyperbolic space with respect to a family $\Sc_0$ of properly embedded simplices in $\Cc$.
+Suppose that $(\Cc, H_\Omega)$ is a relatively hyperbolic space with respect to a family $\Sc_0$ of properly embedded simplices in $\Cc$ of dimension at least two.
 It is fairly easy to show that $\Sc_0$ is isolated and coarsely complete, but we will have to modify $\Sc_0$ to construct a $\Lambda$-invariant family.

 By Theorem~\ref{thm:rh_intersections_of_neighborhoods} for any $r > 0$ there exists $Q_1(r) > 0$ such that: